Pepperdine to Host Multiple Student-Organized Events in Recognition of Disability Awareness Week

 Enjoy a viewing of the 2020 documentary film, Crip Camp: A Disability Revolution.
 Written and directed by James Lebrecht and Nicole Newnham, this film chronicles the true story of a group of teens with disabilities who met at a summer camp.

-A panel discussion will follow the screening, featuring Jasmine “Jaz” Gray, assistant professor of communication studies; Tomas Martinez, professor of psychology; and Mackenzie Mazen (’21, MBA ’21), the alumna who originally created Disability Awareness Week at Pepperdine to draw attention to the needs of the disabled members of the community.
+A panel discussion will follow the screening, featuring Jasmine “Jaz” Gray, assistant professor of communication studies; Tomas Martinez, professor of psychology; and Mackenzie Mazen (’21, MBA ’21), the alumna who originally created Disability Awareness Week at Pepperdine, to draw attention to the needs of the disabled members of the community.
 Registration is not required.
-Virtual participation is available via Zoom.
+Virtual participation will be available.